Noransaber/Trello-clone/README.md

 - NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY=your_stripe_publishable_key
 - NEXT_PUBLIC_CLERK_SIGN_IN_URL=/sign-in
 - NEXT_PUBLIC_CLERK_SIGN_UP_URL=/sign-up
 Replace the placeholder values with your actual credentials.

 🗄️ Database Setup with Prisma (MySQL)
 1. Generate Prisma Client
 npx prisma generate

 2. Run Migrations
 npx prisma migrate dev --name init

-You can inspect your schema at prisma/schema.prisma.

 🔐 Authentication & Authorization (Clerk)
 - Authentication: Implemented via Clerk with support for email/password, Google OAuth, and session management.

-Authorization: Only authorized users can access their boards.
-Role-based logic can be extended for admins or collaborators.

 💳 Payments & Subscriptions (Stripe)
 - Stripe is used to manage subscriptions and billing.